-The impact analysis is based on CEQ methodology presented in the previous chapters of the CEQ handbook.
+The impact analysis is based on CEQ methodology presented in Lustig (2018).
 This method basically consists of generating concepts of income that include taxes and transfers to create a menu of indicators that measure the progressivity of the system of taxes and transfers and its impact on inequality and poverty in a quantifiable manner (without considering changes in the behavior of the stakeholders or the effects of general balance).
 Next we present an explanation of how each component was constructed for El Salvador.